Jay Greene's articles

 Microsoft's Big Bet

 For more than two decades, Jay Greene has written about some of the most important companies, business trends and top executives in the world.
 He is currently a reporter with The Wall Street Journal.
 From 2000 to 2009, he served as BusinessWeek’s Seattle bureau chief, overseeing the magazine’s coverage in the Pacific Northwest.
 Greene has focused on technology, and regularly interviews some of the industries most prominent executives including Bill Gates and Steve Ballmer, covering the company’s battles with antitrust regulators both domestically and abroad and chronicling the company’s transition from scrappy upstart to bureaucratic giant.

 Writing about technology at BusinessWeek gave Greene the opportunity to cover design just as it was emerging as a one of the key business strategies of the 21st Century, a way for businesses to differentiate themselves from increasingly commoditized rivals.
 He traveled to Europe to learn about the creative process at the high-end consumer electronics firm, Bang & Olufsen, and visited Nike’s Innovation Kitchen to learn the recipe for making its much sought-after shoes.

 That reporting led Greene to write his first book, Design Is How It Works, a look at the innovation process at such companies as Virgin Atlantic, Nike and Lego.
 His reporting shows that the best design isn’t merely about style and form.
 It’s about the way products and services work.
 Greene explains how the smartest companies place a premium on design because it helps them intuit what customers want often before customers even know they want it.

-In March 2011, Greene joined CBS Interactive's CNET as a senior writer.
-Prior to joining BusinessWeek, Greene covered Microsoft for The Seattle Times.
-He also worked as a business reporter.
+In July 2013, Greene joined The Seattle Times as a business reporter.
 He's also written for CNET, The Orange County Register, Variety, The Plain Dealer in Cleveland, The Daily News in Los Angeles, and The Press Enterprise in Riverside, California.

 Greene received a Master of Science degree with a concentration in business and political reporting from Columbia University’s Graduate School of Journalism in New York.
 He received a Bachelor of Arts degree from Macalester College in St. Paul, Minnesota, and studied English and Irish literature at Cambridge University in Cambridge, England.